Bachelor of Science in Nursing (BSN) Degree

 The goal of the BSN major is to prepare entry level professional nurses who are able to function in many diverse roles.
 The BSN major takes three years of full-time study to complete.
 Students typically apply for admission to the major after the completion of a year of pre-nursing general education course work.
 Admission to the major is competitive.
 For students who already hold a baccalaureate degree in another discipline, the School of Nursing offers a Second Degree Bachelor of Science in Nursing, Accelerated Option at the Indianapolis campus.

 The School of Nursing remains highly committed to providing an exceptional undergraduate education experience.
 In keeping with the best research evidence regarding factors that predict of student success in schools of nursing, the IUSON has revised our admission policy for traditional students.
-Beginning with students applying for admission to the traditional BSN track (Admission Criteria) for the Fall Semester 2013, the admission policy and procedure will reflect the following areas:
+Students applying for admission to the traditional BSN track (Admission Criteria) for Fall Semester 2017, the admission policy and procedure will reflect the following areas:

-- Performance on the TEAS V (Test of Essential Academic Skills), which is a standardized test of academic achievement in four areas that are related to student performance in nursing school.
+Performance on the ATI TEAS (Test of Essential Academic Skills), which is a standardized test of academic achievement in four areas that are related to student performance in nursing school.

 General Education courses help lay the foundation for the nursing courses and also serve to provide the student with a well-rounded education.
 The General Education portion of the BSN curriculum consists of courses divided into five distinct "Clusters."
-The five clusters are: Critical/Analytical/Science, Communication, Social Competence, Cultural Diversity and Humanistic Appreciation.
+The five clusters are: Critical/Analytical/Science, Communication, Social & Historical Studies, World Language & World Culture and Arts & Humanities.
 Students applying to the IU School of Nursing will complete 29-31 credit hours of pre-requisite General Education courses as part of the requirements for the Nursing application.

 The heart of the BSN degree are the nursing courses.
 These courses include lecture, laboratory, and clinical experiences throughout the last three years of a student's education.
 The nursing core consists of 19 course topics and a total of 75 credit hours.

-One additional credit hour, chosen from any university courses (exception: courses taken for "Satisfactory/Fail" credit may not be used), are needed to complete the 120 credit hours required for the degree.
+One additional credit hour, chosen from any university courses (exception: courses taken for Pass/Fail credit may not be used), are needed to complete the 120 credit hours required for the degree.